noaether/EnjoySafe/README.md

 # EnjoySafe

+# **This repository has been temporarily archived because of a complete lack of inspiration and motivation**

 Ever wonder when the fun is going to kick in ?
 Or how much fun you have had tonight ?
 Then this is the app for you !

 ## DISCLAIMER